Franks Diner: History

-Over the years, there have been few changes in the structural appearance of the diner.
+Over the years, there have been few changes to the structural appearance of the diner.
 The original lunch car has an open grill and counter with 17 stools.
-A small dining room, which now contains seven booths, was added in 1935 and a larger kitchen in the mid-1940s.
+In 1935, a small dining room was added, which now houses seven booths.
+Additionally, a larger kitchen was added in the mid-1940s.

 The Franks family operated Franks Diner continuously until 2001 when they sold it to Lynn Groleau, Chris Schwartz, and Kris Derwae.
-Derwae sold her share to Groleau and Schwartz in 2006.
+In 2006, Derwae sold her share to Groleau and Schwartz.

-In December 2010, Kevin Ervin and Julie Rittmiller purchased the restaurant and said they have no plans for changes in Franks Diner's operations.
+In December 2010, Kevin Ervin and Julie Rittmiller purchased the restaurant and stated that they had no plans to make changes in Franks Diner's operations.

 Many renovations have been completed on Franks Diner since 2001.
 The original kitchen, then pantry, was renovated into an additional dining area.
-The arched wooden ceiling and much woodwork was restored.
+The arched wooden ceiling and much of the woodwork was restored.
 Removing layers of paint uncovered the original "Franks DINER" hand-lettered sign painted on what was the outer side of the original dining car, now facing the inside of the main dining area.